© 2020 All rights Reserved

 At RM, we take a survey of forecasts for each claim, and use that as a ground truth to assess the accuracy of the corresponding market.

 In Round 0, you will start with 100 points to play.
-In all subsequent rounds, you will start with 300 points.
+In all subsequent rounds, you will start the same number of points as there are claims.

 To learn how to earn more points to play with, see Points Distribution.